citines05/tmdb-api-chall/README.md

 docker-compose up --build
 ```

-> The container will clean the data, build the database, and launch the API automatically.
+> The container will clean the data, build the database and launch the API automatically.

----

-## Design Decisions

-- **SQLite**: Chosen for its simplicity and zero-dependency setup — ideal for small projects
-- **FastAPI**: Enables fast, type-safe API creation with automatic documentation
-- **Docker**: Provides an isolated, reproducible environment for running the full pipeline
-- **Modular Structure**: Data cleaning and DB creation are decoupled from the API logic
-- **OS-Neutral**: Uses `pathlib` for filesystem operations to support both Windows and Linux
-- **Filtering**: Genre filtering is implemented via query parameters to reflect real-world use cases

 ---